Hogg Hill Mill

 Hogg Hill Mill is a post mill at Icklesham in East Sussex, England.
 It houses the private recording studio of Paul McCartney.

 History

 Hogg Hill Mill was built in Pett in 1781 and moved to Icklesham in 1790.
 It was working by wind until 1920, when it was stopped, owing to a weak weatherbeam.
 The mill was also used as a filming location for the 1951 British crime drama film The Quiet Woman, directed by John Gilling.
 Today, the mill houses the recording studios of Paul McCartney.
+The mill has been listed Grade II on the National Heritage List for England since 1961.

 Description

 Hogg Hill Mill is a post mill on a two-storey roundhouse.
 It has four spring sails carried on a cast iron windshaft and is winded by a roof-mounted fantail.
 It is one of only two surviving post mills in England with this feature, and the only one where this can still be seen.
 The mill drove two pairs of millstones, arranged head and tail.
 The brake wheel has been removed, but the wooden tail wheel is of clasp arm construction.